 AIS: Boats shall use their best efforts to enable the transmitting mode of their AIS and shall monitor AIS or DSC for AIS-SART, MOB, and similar distress signals at all times.
 See RRS 1.1.
 A yacht’s AIS shall transmit the name of the vessel as she is entered in the race.
 If this is not possible, the yachts shall inform the Race Committee of the name she will transmit on AIS.

 Satellite Phone Watch:

-Each yacht shall demonstrate that the satellite communication system operates properly by having someone from the yacht’s crew place a satellite phone call to and receive a satellite phone call from the Offshore Communications Team at 508-538-1009.
+Each yacht shall demonstrate that the satellite communication system operates properly by having someone from the yacht’s crew, while on board the yacht, place a satellite phone call to and receive a satellite phone call from the Offshore Communications Team at 508-538-1009.
 The Offshore Communications Team will be available for the Communications registration daily beginning from 0900 to 1600 Saturday, June 8 until the end of on-site registration.